MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/Microsoft.ReFsDedup.Commands/Resume-ReFSDedupSchedule.md

 ## DESCRIPTION

-The `Resume-ReFSDedupSchedule` cmdlet resumes the deduplication schedule on a specified ReFS volume.
-This cmdlet is used to resume a deduplication job that has been paused or stopped.
+The `Resume-ReFSDedupSchedule` cmdlet resumes the deduplication schedule on a specified ReFS volume that has been paused or stopped.

 ## EXAMPLES